 - Steadies the secretion of gastric acid

 There are actually many potential benefits of adding bacon grease to your dog’s diet.
-These include rewarding good behaviour, providing energy to active or pregnant dogs, and coaxing rescue dogs or underweight dogs to eat.
+These include rewarding good behavior, providing energy to active or pregnant dogs, and coaxing rescue dogs or underweight dogs to eat.

 There are also some negative aspects of adding food to your dog’s diet.
 These can be health issues like weight gain, pancreatitis, or indigestion, or mental issues like your dog refusing to eat plain food anymore.

 - VCA Hospitals: Pancreatitis in Dogs